 A content marketing plan is more than just an editorial calendar.
 It is a document which you can share with your team so that you are on top of your content creation process.
 It enables you to allocate resources needed for content creation such as hiring specialist health and wellness content writers or organising stock photos for your blog.
 This means you avoid unnecessary costs often associated with disorganisation.

-How a digital content plan can help you?
+How can a digital content plan help you?